Skip to main content

 • Thinking intelligently and ethically

-Applying the democratic life skills can help to ensure the long- and short-term decisions we make are moving us in the right direction.
+Applying democratic life skills can help to ensure the long- and short-term decisions we make are moving us in the right direction.
 However, this can be challenging to remember when in the midst of a stressful situation involving a child or another adult.
 It is important to remember who owns the problem and what we can and cannot control.
 We have no control over the ways others choose to treat us.
 We do, however, have control over how we react to the actions of others.

 • Words and actions that positively influence the behaviors of others